 Climate change threatens European Forests

 In recent years, European forests have suffered greatly from extreme climate conditions and their impacts.
-Well over half of Europe's forests are potentially at risk from windthrow, forest fire, insect attacks or a combination of these.
+More than half of Europe's forests are potentially at risk from windthrow, forest fire, insect attacks or a combination of these.
 This is the main result of a study by an international team of scientists with the participation of Henrik Hartmann from the Max Planck Institute for Biogeochemistry in Jena, Germany.
 Using satellite data and artificial intelligence, the scientists studied vulnerability to disturbances in the period between 1979 and 2018.
 In the light of ongoing climate change, their findings are very important for improving mitigation and adaptation strategies as well as forest management to make European forests more resilient for the future.

 Forests cover a good third of Europe's land mass, play an important role in regulating the climate, and provide a wide range of ecosystem services to humans.
 However, in recent decades climate change has made forests increasingly vulnerable to disturbances.
 Forest structure and prevailing climate largely determine how vulnerable forests are to perturbations and vulnerability to insect infestations has increased notably in recent decades; especially in northern Europe.
 The boreal coniferous forests in cold regions and the dry forests of Iberian Peninsula are among the most fragile ecosystems.